Yandex Cloud

 • Dedicated Yandex Cloud hosts.

-These are physical servers that only host your VMs.
+These are physical servers reserved exclusively for your VMs.
 VMs on dedicated hosts have all features of regular VMs; additionally, they are physically isolated from other users' VMs.

 Dedicated hosts are selected from dedicated host groups specified when creating a cluster.